gasparka/thesis/docs/vhdl_extensions.rst

 in sequential (non-concurrent) statements in the combinational process while the sequential process only contains registers, i.e. the state :cite:`structvhdl_gaisler`.

+.. todo:: Are there publications or other sources that comment/evaluate his approach (i.e. what are the pros and cons?)

 Object-oriented style in VHDL has been studied before.
-In :cite:`Benzakki1997` proposal was made to extend VHDL language with OOP semantics (dataflow based), this effort ended with development of OO-VHDL :cite:`oovhdl`, an VHDL preprocessor, turning proposed extensions to standard VHDL.
-This work did not make it do VHDL standard, the status of compiler is unknown.
+In :cite:`Benzakki1997` a proposal was made to extend the VHDL language with OOP semantics (dataflow based), this effort ended with the development of OO-VHDL :cite:`oovhdl`, a VHDL preprocessor, turning proposed extensions to standard VHDL.
+This work did not make it the VHDL standard, the status of compiler is unknown, latest publicly available document dates to year 1999.

-Many tools on the market are capable of convert higher level language to VHDL.
+Many tools on the market are capable of converting higher level language to VHDL.
-However these tools only make use of the very basic dataflow semantics of VHDL language, resulting in complex conversion process and typically unreadable VHDL output.
+However, these tools only make use of the very basic dataflow semantics of VHDL language, resulting in complex conversion process and typically unreadable VHDL output.

+.. todo:: Description of the tools?

 The author of MyHDL package has written good blog posts about signal assignments :cite:`jan_myhdl_signals` and software side of hardware design :cite:`jan_myhdl_soft`.
 These ideas are relevant for this chapter.